kristianmandrup/schema-to-yup/Readme.md

 ## Custom entry builders

-You can pass in custom functions for the followin kinds of type entry values
+You can pass in custom functions for the following kinds of type entry values

 - object value, such as `{type: 'string'}`
 - list value, such as `["string", "integer"]`